Challenge

 Moodboard

-Finally, low-maintenance comes from the way the app works quietly in the background, offering support without demanding constant attention.
+Low-maintenance → works quietly in the background, offering support without demanding constant attention.

 Style Guide